By Deborah Goonan, Independent American Communities

-Owner-controlled boards and property managers, while they may give lip service to the concept of owner involvement, are rarely confident enough in their leadership to operate transparently and democratically.
+Owner-controlled boards and property managers, while they may give lip service to the concept of owner involvement, are rarely confident enough to lead transparently and democratically.
 Most would prefer to lead with minimal interference from the common members, and certainly do not want to hear from non-owners and tenants.

 So most homeowners give up, and many sell and walk away from their homes.
 Others keep a low profile, as a matter of self-preservation.

-The less that owners and residents pay attention to how their HOA is managed, the worse it seems to get.
+The less that owners and residents pay attention to how their HOA manages the community, the worse it seems to get.

 Nevertheless, apathy is a symptom of a “sick” association, not the cause of the illness.